UberHowley/haii-a1/README.md

 ## Step #3 Open the Jupyter Notebook

 ### Opening Notebooks: VS Code Option
 If you have VS Code, it has built-in support for running Jupyter Notebooks.
-You'll be promptd to select a Python environment, and should choose the anaconda python environment so you don't have to separately install scikit-learn, pandas, numpy, etc. individually.
+You'll be prompted to select a Python environment, and should choose the anaconda python environment so you don't have to separately install scikit-learn, pandas, numpy, etc. individually.

 ### Opening Notebooks: Terminal Option
 In your terminal, navigate to your homework folder and run `jupyter notebook .` to start the notebook.
 A notebook session should open up in your browser.